Friday, 16 February 2024

 Checking the weather forecast I suggested Wednesday (Valentines Day) that promised light cloud and no rain which would be ideal.
 Mark volunteered to drive, so early on Wednesday morning I made my way to his house in Bedfordshire for a not too onerous 8am rendezvous.

-It's two hours to Frampton from Mark's house and making one stop for his obligatory double espresso and my latte we eventually entered into the flat, featureless landscape of Lincolnshire with its vast, bare acres, stretching away on either side of the straight monotonous roads that bisect this part of eastern England.
+It's two hours to Frampton from Mark's house and making one stop for his obligatory double espresso and my latte we eventually entered into the flat, featureless landscape of Lincolnshire with its vast, bare acres, stretching away on either side of the straight monotonous road that bisect this part of eastern England.
 Like a giant lid clamped firmly over the flat landscape the lowering, unbroken grey cloud possibly foretold rain but it came to nothing as, at the end of a narrow lane, we left the car in a very wet and muddy car park by the RSPB's small Visitor Centre and Cafe.

 The Legs was not hard to find as we could see several birders that were obviously looking at it from the wire fence that separated the car park from a flash of shallow water.
 On the other side of the water was a protective bund that currently provided a buffer from the strong but mild southwest wind and in the lee of which not only The Legs but various ducks such as Wigeon, Teal and Shoveler found shelter.